adegans/Goosle/readme.md

 ## Features
 - Works on **any** hosting package that does PHP7.4 or newer
-- Get search results from DuckDuckGo
-- Get search results from Google
-- Get search results from Qwant
-- Get search results from Wikipedia
+- Search results from DuckDuckGo, Google, Qwant, Brave, Wikipedia
 - Image search through Yahoo!
 Images, Qwant and Openverse
+- Recent news via Qwant news, Yahoo!
+News, Brave and Hackernews
 - Search for magnet links on popular Torrent sites
-- Algorithm for ranking search results on the results page
+- Algorithm for ranking search results for relevancy
 - Option to down-rank the biggest social media sites such as facebook, instagram, twitter, tiktok, reddit, snapchat and a few others.
-- Special searches for; Currency conversion, Dictionary and php.net
+- Special searches for; Currency conversion, Dictionary, IP Lookup and php.net
 - Randomized user-agents for to prevent profiling by search providers
 - Non-personalized Google results without instant results or other non-sense
-- Optional: Speed up repeat searches with APCu cache if your server has it or a basic file cache
+- Optional: Speed up repeat searches with APCu cache or file cache
-- Optional: Access key as a basic way to keep your server to yourself
+- Optional: Basic access key as a basic way to keep your server to yourself
 - Optional: Instant password generator on the start page

 What Goosle does **not** have.
 - Trackers and Cookies
 - Ads, malware and distractions
 - User profiles or user controllable settings
-- Javascripts or Frameworks
+- Libraries, dependencies or Frameworks

 And yet it just works... fast!